etherspot/etherspot-contracts/docs/contracts/account-owner-registry.md

 ## Motivation

-Creating global owner registry for key and external (outside platform) contract based wallets.
+Creating a global owners registry for key and external (outside of the platform) contract based wallets.

 ## Definitions